longrongyang/RCS-Prompt/README.md

 ## Install
-This repo is build on HiDe-Prompt
+This repo is built on HiDe-Prompt.

 Please refer [this link](https://github.com/thu-ml/HiDe-Prompt) to build the environment and prepare the datasets.